jaxon330/Project-2_Budget-management/readme.md

 * run nodemon (to start the server)

-* in your browser url enter http://localhost:3000/expenses
+* in your browser url enter http://localhost:3000/expenses and enjoy

 ### MVP
 * As a user, I want to see all my expenses on one list